-- Exploring the delivery and meaning of a text, looking at interpretation, images, intention, character and context using the workshop process and improvisation skills. - Making links with the outside world of drama through an individual project using performance, research, design and/or technical devices. - Creating a collaborative, devised Year 10 workshop production with the Malthouse Theatre.
+- Exploring the delivery and meaning of a text, looking at interpretation, images, intention, character and context using the workshop process and improvisation skills. - Making links with the outside world of drama through an individual project using performance, research, design and/or technical devices. - Creating a collaborative, devised Year 10 performance for The Malthouse Theatre's Suitcase Series.